arzwa/MultilocusIsland/docs/draft-hapdip2.md

 within the island population, that migrants only cross with residents, and that in each such cross the proportion of migrant alleles is exactly halved) is an adequate estimator of the gene flow factor.

-The approach enables us to study the model at population genetic equilibrium using efficient numerical methods, and in particular to examine the relationship between the genetic architecture of local adaptation and the ability to maintain adaptive differentiation in the face of gene flow.
+The approach enables us to study polygenic migration-selection balance in the mainland-island model using efficient numerical methods, and in particular to examine the relationship between the genetic architecture of local adaptation and the ability to maintain adaptive differentiation in the face of gene flow.

+## Effects of dominance in the polygenic regime

-Our analyses for homogeneous genetic architectures indicate that when there is selection the diploid phase, dominance can have a considerable impact on both the extent of adaptive differentiation and the ability to maintain it.
+Our analyses for homogeneous genetic architectures indicate that, when there is selection in the diploid phase, dominance can have a considerable impact on both the extent of adaptive differentiation and the ability to maintain it.
-Single locus theory can be somewhat misleading in this regard, in that it tends to highlight the relative precariousness of local adaptation due to recessive alleles, whereas in the multilocus setting (partially) recessive variants may produce a much stronger barrier to gene flow than dominant variants with the same homozygous effect.
-The reason for this is that for recessive local adaptation, the dominant invading alleles are immediately exposed to selection, whereas for dominant local adaptation, the recessive invading alleles can introgress easily as long as differentiation is low.
-In the extreme case of maximal differentiation and completely dominant local adaptation, gene flow will be unimpeded whatever the extent of LD when migration is at the haploid stage.
+Single locus theory can be somewhat misleading in this regard, in that it tends to emphasize the relative precariousness of local adaptation due to recessive alleles in the face of gene flow [because of the lower thresholds for swamping, e.g. @haldane1930VI; @felsenstein2005], whereas in the multilocus setting, depending on the total strength of divergent selection ($Ls$), partially recessive variants may lead to strongly increased swamping thresholds and produce a much stronger barrier to gene flow than dominant variants with the same homozygous effect (@fig:detdom).
+The reason for this is that for recessive local adaptation, the dominant invading alleles are immediately exposed to selection, whereas for dominant local adaptation, the recessive invading alleles can introgress easily as long as the frequency of the locally deleterious allele is low.
+In the extreme case of maximal differentiation and completely dominant local adaptation, gene flow will be unimpeded whatever the extent of LD when migration occurs at the haploid stage.
 Our results show that the feedbacks between the level of differentiation and the strength of selection againts migrants (as measured by the gff, which depends on the extent of differentiation) are strongly affected by the degree of dominance.
 It should be emphasized, however, that all our results assume a mainland-island model of migration.
-The effects of dominance may turn out more subtle in more symmetric models of population subdivision [e.g. @burger2013].
+The effects of dominance may turn out more subtle in models of population subdivision with multiple demes and more symmetric patterns of migration, in which case assumptions on environmental dependence of dominance become of importance [e.g.  @burger2013].

+We developed our theory for a fairly general haplodiplontic life cycle, and showed that a model with selection in both the haploid and diploid phase can be brought into correspondence with a strictly diploid one through a set of effective parameters.
+Increasing the relative strength of selection in the haploid phase, for a fixed total strength of selection ($Ls$), yields stronger *effective* selection (larger $s_e$) at a selected locus, while making the fitness effect more additive (i.e. $h_e$ moves towards $1/2$).
+One might therefore expect that local adaptation would lead to stronger barriers to gene flow in predominantly haploid species, but it is hard to make more refined predictions at such a general level.
+This relates to recent work on the strength of barriers to gene flow on sex chromosomes [@fraisse2021b] and in arrhenotokous species [@bendall2022], where increased exposure to haploid selection generally leads to stronger barrier effects.
+Importantly, similar considerations apply *within* the genome of haplodiplontic (and even diplontic) species, as there can be considerable variation in the relative expression levels in both phases across genes within a genome [e.g. @szovenyi2011; @cervantes2023], so that it is likely that the relative strength of selection in the phases varies across the genome [@immler2018].
+It therefore seems plausible that genes whose expression is biased towards the haploid phase may contribute more to local adaptation, similar to what has been described for sex chromosomes versus autosomes [@lasne2017], although this would of course depend on the relative extent of divergent selection in both phases.
+Although general theoretical predictions are challenging to make here as well without making numerous additional detailed assumptions, our work could provide a framework to guide empirical investigation of questions related to the relative importance of genetic variation in haploid-biased versus diploid-biased genes for local adaptation and reproductive isolation.

+## The genetic architecture of local adaptation at equilibrium

 The assumption of a homogeneous architecture with some shared dominance coefficient across the entire barrier does not, however, appear very realistic.